mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ## Thanks:

-Special thanks to [Rashad Saif](https://github.com/rashadsaif) and Hamada Elnoby for helping in the design and the inspring with ideas and for doing the review for the code.
+Special thanks to [Rashad Saif](https://github.com/rashadsaif) and Hamada Elnoby for helping in the design, inspring with ideas, and for doing the review for the code.